Discussions and actions must change policies, programs, and consistent evaluations.

 Demographic and cultural identities, experiences, and disparities shape every component of K-12 schools and colleges-universities, medical and health organizations and facilities, community and family services, job skills and employment, economic development, and the prevalence of police departments and law enforcement agencies.

-An example of equity and justice in life decisions and access to resources, Dr. Dennis is childfree-by-choice, a childfree-by-choice sociologist, conducted the first known study solely with childfree Black people in U.S.A and parts of the world, and created and taught the first known childfree college course
+As an example of experiences and resources in life decisions and access to resources, Dr. Dennis is childfree-by-choice, a childfree-by-choice sociologist, conducted the first known study solely with childfree Black people in U.S.A and parts of the world, and created and taught the first known childfree college course

-Dr. Dennis is Pan-African and a descendant of centuries of African/Black enslavement on stolen land that forcefully became United States of America.
+Dr. Dennis is Pan-African and descendant of West Africans, West Africans forced around the world through Trans-Atlantic slavery, and centuries of African/Black enslavement on stolen land that forcefully became United States of America.
 Dr. Dennis has more than a century of post-slavery family mostly in the Carolinas as sharecroppers, housekeepers, cooks, farmers, pastors, entrepreneurs, IT experts, medical and health professionals, educators, and Black community contributors.
+Over generations, family members wanting to leave the Carolinas mostly move to New York, Ohio, and Virginia.

 Born and raised in the city of Richmond, Virginia, Dr. Dennis is a product of predominantly Black K-12 Richmond Public Schools and earned bachelor's and master's in Richmond, Virginia.